UlrichMai/MaiThermostat/README.md

 - build firmware (platformio.ini)
   - -D BME280  // if you installed the additional sensor
   - -D PIN_RELAY_MONITOR=13  // if you attached the relais signal to gpio13
-  - fill Private.h with wifi and ota credentials
   - test firmware on a spare ESP-8266 device, test the homekit pairing and the ota update.
 If ota is not working, you must flash it via serial, solder wire to the chip.
 It did not happen to me yet, and I hope it will not.
 - buy BHT-002-GALW
 - use tuya-convert to flash new firmware